a-b-street/abstreet/book/src/side_projects/santa.md

 ### Modding the game

-You can adjust the difficulty of the levels or give yourself all the upzoning power you want by editing `data/player/santa.json`.
+You can adjust the difficulty of the levels or give yourself all the upzoning power you want by editing `data/player/santa.json` (sorry, not on the web version).
 If you break something, just delete the file to start over.
 If you come up with a better gameplay progression, please share -- tuning a game is hard!

 ### Adding new maps

 Missing your slice of Seattle, or want to run somewhere else?
 If you have a bit of technical experience,
 [follow this guide](https://dabreegster.github.io/abstreet/howto/new_city.html).
-Otherwise, draw the map boundaries in [http://geojson.io] and [send it to us](https://github.com/dabreegster/abstreet/issues/new) along with a time limit, goal, and starting point on the map.
+Otherwise, draw the map boundaries in <http://geojson.io> and [send it to us](https://github.com/dabreegster/abstreet/issues/new) along with a time limit, goal, and starting point on the map.